2020-2021 Chairs: Tracy Qin and Ujvala Pereira

 - Nov 1: Challenge Previews: Technical, Scientific, Fine Arts, Service Learning and Early Learning Challenges (https://www.destinationimagination.org/challenge-program/2020-21-challenge-previews/)

 - Dec 1: Challenge Previews: Engineering and Improv Challenges

 - Jan: Instant Challenge Workshop (tentative)

-- Medina DI team Flaming Eiffel won the 2nd place in Global Finals virtual team challenge, among 2,200 submissions from 16 countries.
-Their total score was 183.72, and they were the only Washington state team that made Top 10 at the Elementary Level.
-The Flaming Eiffel team also won the 4th place in the virtual Instant Challenge 3.
+- The Flaming Eiffel Team won 2nd place in Global Finals 2020 virtual Central Team Challenge, among 2,200 submissions from 16 countries.
+Their total score was 183.72, and they were the only Washington state team that made it into the Top 10 at the Elementary Level.
+The Flaming Eiffel team also won 4th place in the virtual Instant Challenge 3.

 - The Electro Einstein team won 19th place in the split site of virtual Instant Challenge 3.